aderiyeva/working_memory_load_XP/README.md

 # Departure Point

-This repository contains a minimal example of a _magpie experiment.
-It can be used as a quick-start departure point when programming a new _magpie experiment from scratch.
+This repository contains an updated example of a _magpie experiment.
+It investugates an impact of congruency of the stimuli on the working memory load.
+This experiment is an indirect reproduction of the Experiment 2 of the following paper: https://doi.org/10.1037/0278-7393.34.3.478.
+It cacan be used as a quick-start departure point when programming a new _magpie experiment from scratch.

 ## Online demo

-You can have a look at the minimal example experiment [here](https://departure-point.netlify.com/).
+You can have a look at the Working memory load  experiment [here](https://working-memory-load.netlify.app).

+## Desciption of the existing documents
+`01_custom_styles.css` :: contains custom styles
+`02_custom_functions.js` :: contains custom functions, variables and hooks `03_custom_views_templates.js` :: contains user-defined special-purpose view templates `04_trials.js` :: contains the data of different trials of a task `05_views.js` :: defines the different kinds of tasks `06_main.js` :: contains the experiment structure and general information about deployment `raw_data.csv` :: contains the data obtained from participants before processing

 ## How to set up an experiment with _magpie (quick start guide)

+Below, one can find the instructions on how to implement the experiments  with _magpie.

 ### Obtaining the `departure point`